COVID Treatment and Therapeutics

 If you have:

-- You are at risk of getting very sick from COVID-19
+• You are at risk of getting very sick from COVID

-Call your doctor or health care provider as soon as possible to ask about treatment.
-If you do not have a doctor, pharmacists can now prescribe antiviral treatment if you test positive.
+Call your doctor or healthcare provider as soon as possible to discuss treatment options.
+If you do not have a doctor, pharmacists can now prescribe antiviral treatment if you test positive for COVID.
 To be effective, oral antiviral therapies must be taken within five days of symptom onset.

 If you do not have a provider or health insurance, you can find a place to get treatment using the ASPR COVID-19 Therapeutics Locator or CDPHE’s therapeutics provider map.